Books About Road Bike Training

 When it comes to any sort of training, including road bike training, you should first try and get your body to adjust to the new exercise and training that comes with it.
 By cycling for anything between half an hour to a full hour without concentrating much on the cycling load and performance, you get the necessary muscle groups to adapt to this new activity.
 This allows you to gain the necessary strength and vitality required for a more demanding training regimen.
 This lays the perfect foundation for the adoption of a training system.

 Like any other form of exercise, the first few weeks will see you gain some fitness with the new activity level.
-However, you will begin to gain this fitness at a reducing rate until you hit a plateau.
+However, you will begin to gain this fitness at a reduced rate until you hit a plateau.
 This is your signal to increase the training intensity level.
-You will know that you have hit a plateau when your training load feels effortless and easy.
+You will know that you have hit a plateau when your training load feels effortless.
 By increasing the load you will continue to gain fitness.
 Working intervals into your training program will help you with this.

 Interval training refers to using a combination of varying levels of intensity during your road bike training sessions.